+SFAS No. 141(R) - In December 2007, the FASB issued Statement No. 141(R), Business Combinations.
 This Statement replaces FASB Statement No. 141, Business Combinations.
 This Statement retains the fundamental requirements in Statement 141 that the acquisition method of accounting (which Statement 141 called the purchase method) be used for all business combinations and for an acquirer to be identified for each business combination.
 This Statement defines the acquirer as the entity that obtains control of one or more businesses in the business combination and establishes the acquisition date as the date that the acquirer achieves control.
 Statement 141 did not define the acquirer, although it included guidance on identifying the acquirer, as does this Statement.
 This Statement's scope is broader than that of Statement 141, which applied only to business combinations in which control was obtained by transferring consideration.
 By applying the same method of accounting - the acquisition method - to all transactions and other events in which one entity obtains control over one or more other businesses, this Statement improves the comparability of the information about business combinations provided in financial reports.

 This Statement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 An entity may not apply it before that date.
-The Company is currently evaluating SFAS 141(R), and has not yet determined its potential impact on its future results of operations or financial position.
+The adoption of SFAS No 141(R) should not have a significant impact on our consolidated financial statements.